tristansokol/Bobcats/improved-jerk.md

 ```
 Then it enters a loop that iterates through for the total number of num_steps that move() was called with.

 The first thing that happens inside that loop is the creation of an an empty boolean array that will hold the value of the action to take.
-To play sonic, you generally win by moving to the right to find the end of the level.
+To play Sonic, you generally win by moving to the right to find the end of the level.
 We take advantage of this by designing the move function to always move the right, (or left in the case of back tracking that we will get to later).
 In the code this is achieved by assigning the 6th and 7th entries of our action array based on whether `move()` was called with the parameter `Left` being true.
 That means for this agent, every move is either going left or right, no standing still or just vertical jumping.

 After that there is some logic to control jumping.
 There are two variables that control jumping behavior, the `jump_prob` and `jump_repeat`. `jump_prob` is the probability that for a given step, action[0] (the B button) will be set to true which will execute a jump in the game.
 For the default agent, the move() function is called in groups of 100 steps, so roughly 10 of them will include jumping, if it were not for `jump_repeat`. `jump_repeat` limits the number of times that you can have a jump inside the move() function, with a default of four, so if you are doing 100 steps, you will only have four jumps within those steps.

-With our actions in place ( move right or left, possibly jump as well) we can apply our button presses to the environment.
+With our actions in place (move right or left, possibly jump as well) we can apply our button presses to the environment.

 `_, rew, done, _ = env.step(action)`
 The env.step function (as documented [here](https://github.com/openai/retro/blob/master/retro/retro_env.py#L145)) takes the array of actions that would be the moves for our controller and returns four variables, two of which we will use: